-- a) List your practical strengths (instruments/voice/ production skills etc.) in order of ability and give a clear indication of which one you will audition with. - b) Describe in detail your musical experience and/ or training since Year 10.
-This could include performances, composition work, recording sessions or anything else that you consider relevant. - c) Give an example of an occasion when you have demonstrated professionalism in your own work or study. - d) Pick an important event in the history of popular music and explain its significance.
+- a) List your practical strengths (instruments/voice/ production skills etc) in order of ability and give a clear indication of which one you will audition with. - b) Describe your musical experience and/or training since you started secondary school in detail.
+This could include performances, composition work, recording sessions or anything else that you consider relevant. - c) What do you think are the three most important qualities to succeed as a professional musician?
+Give reasons to support your answers.
+In addition, provide an example of an occasion when you have demonstrated these qualities in your own work or study. - d) Pick an important event in the history of popular music and explain its significance.